syncfusion-content/blazor-docs/blazor/datagrid/column-rendering.md

 When editing is enabled in the grid, you may need to set a primary key for auto-generated columns to uniquely identify each row for operations such as updating or deleting data.
 This can be achieved using the [IsPrimaryKey](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsPrimaryKey) property of the column object by using the [OnDataBound](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_OnDataBound) event.

-By setting `IsPrimaryKey` to **true** for an auto-generated column in the Syncfusion&reg; DataGrid, you can specify it as the primary key column, which uniquely identifies each row when editing is enabled.
+By setting `IsPrimaryKey` to **true** for an auto-generated column in the Syncfusion<sup style="font-size:70%">&reg;</sup> DataGrid, you can specify it as the primary key column, which uniquely identifies each row when editing is enabled.

 Here is an example code snippet that shows how to set a primary key for an auto-generated column when editing is enabled: